matthew7j2014/pokemon-5e/campaign.md

 ##### Initial Observations

 **What the Party Can See (No Check Required):**
-- Main entrance blocked by Team Rocket checkpoint with 4-6 guards
+- Main entrance blocked by Team Rocket checkpoint with 2 guards
-- Official-looking signs: "Authorized League Personnel Only - Excavation in Progress"
+- Official-looking signs: "Authorized Personnel Only - Excavation in Progress"
-- Several alternative cave entrances visible along the mountain face
-- Abandoned research camps with supplies left behind
 - Unnatural silence - no Pokemon activity around the mountain

 **Perception Check (DC 12):**
+- Several alternative cave entrances visible along the mountain face
 - Strange mechanical humming echoing faintly from deep within the mountain
 - Unusual amount of radio antenna equipment at the checkpoint
-- Some of the "abandoned" camps look recently evacuated, not long-term empty
 - Fresh tire tracks leading to and from the main entrance

 **Investigation Check (DC 15):**
 - The Rocket guards aren't just checking IDs - they're scanning people with handheld devices
 - Multiple cave entrances that don't appear on standard tourist maps
-- Equipment caches hidden in some of the abandoned camps
 - Signs of Pokemon being herded or driven away from the area

-#### Entry Points
+##### Entry Points

-##### Main Tourist Entrance (Heavily Guarded):
+###### Main Tourist Entrance (Heavily Guarded):

 *The main entrance to Mt.
 Moon has been transformed from a welcoming tourist destination into a military-style checkpoint.
 Red and black barriers stretch across the familiar stone archway, and the cheerful welcome signs have been replaced with stark warnings about "authorized personnel only."*